 As an easy example, by now most people have experienced the situation where a person in a social setting such as a dinner spends the entire evening on their phone.
 Most would consider it rude, as society continues to hold to the idea that the physical body is a marker of presence.
 Yet if society is moving towards a new definition of a shared space between the virtual and the physical, is it rude for someone to carry on a conversation with others “present” at the table?
 Would it be less rude if everyone at the table could also converse with the virtual presences?
 Is it manners or is it a holdover of the early binary idea of the internet as someplace else far away, rather than all around?
 Like the transformative spaces of Coney Island in 1900, new rules and modes of behavior to cope with the intrusion of new ideas are being invented on the fly, only this time without the safety valve of experimenting in a separate location.
 The social blunders, the unintended slights and the failures are out in the open, often recorded and uploaded for posterity.

 As mentalities change online, so too has popular culture begun to depict the digital world as simply one aspect of a complicated modernity.
 The 2013 film Her portrays a future where technology has moved into the subtle background, incorporating itself nearly unseen into every aspect of life through voice commands rather than touchscreens and complex devices.
 As a result there is no transition between the virtual and the real—it is always “on.”
 In late January 2014, an unpaid bill (a very everyday scenario) in the massively multiplayer online game Eve Online unexpectedly led to one of the costliest conflicts in gaming history.
 Two coalitions of players rallied thousands of virtual starships worth real money to control a critical planet.
 As the Battle of System B-R5RB progressed, both sides expressed their belief that reinforcements in the form of North American and European players coming home from work would swing the tides of war.
 The most significant battle of Eve Online was partly defined by the real world clock and the wait for players to assume their roles in the conflict as they moved from one aspect of their physical lives to one aspect of their virtual lives as easily as running to the corner store.
-The Japanese anime Sword Art Online began with the conceit that players of a revolutionary massively multiplayer online game were trapped within the virtual space.
+The Japanese anime Sword Art Online [site no longer live] began with the conceit that players of a revolutionary massively multiplayer online game were trapped within the virtual space.
 The very first act of the mastermind behind the mental hijacking was replace the players avatars with representations of their real bodies, thanks to the biometric data picked up by the game’s physical controller.
 The imposition of their physical forms onto the virtual space made the player’s situation “more real” by stripping away any constructed identity.

 It may be too soon to account for the impact the interconnected forces of new technologies and new mentalities towards the internet will have.
 On one hand, the elimination of the barriers (both mental and technological) that exist keeping the virtual and physical separate promises to have exciting applications for daily life in fields such as medicine, education and digital architecture.
 On the other, sublimating the digital world into our mundane physical space with all of its attendant dysfunctions robs the internet of its intriguing potential for building new and potentially better systems as well as better identities.
 Far from remaining an idealized space for experimentation and development, the digital world becomes a mirror reflecting the structures and stresses of modern life.
 In the 1983 film WarGames, when shown the impending consequences of a nuclear war by an artificial intelligence, the worried human protagonist asks, “Is this a game, or is it real?”
 The machine flatly responds, “What’s the difference?”
 It may well define the greatest shift in our perception of the physical and digital that in the near future, it will be the human that responds in the same way.